 Shopping on Instacart is a breeze for any user!
 There are three different entities involved in the functioning of any app like Instacart.
 There are separate apps available for each entity involved in the ecosystem.

-The first, of course, the retail partners.
+The first, of course, is the retail partners.
 There are multiple registered stores in a locality that are not completely tied to Instacart, but also have the liberty to operate as an independent enterprise.
 They just signed a contract with Instacart to get listed on the app or the website.
 The store can showcase the products that are available for purchase on the Instacart app.

-The third entity involved is the users.
+The third entity involved the users.
 They, using their app, place orders to be delivered to their doorsteps.
 The users can choose the store from which they would like to buy on the app.
 They can also add a list of their preferred stores.
 The app also gives an option for customers to choose their delivery slots.
 The payments can be made online using multiple payment methods.

 The order of the entities is a bit mixed up because the second one deserves some extra attention!
 The second entity goes by a special name ‘Instacart shoppers’.
 As the name implies, these shoppers specialize in shopping from the retail store for the customer.
 It is to be noted that since Instacart does not have an inventory for itself, there has to be someone who shops like a normal customer in these retail grocery stores.